akramsabbah9/roshambo/README.md

 4. To completely clear everything Docker-related: `docker system prune`.
 5. Consult the Docker documentation for further options beyond these.

+## Known Issues

+Out of the box, when run locally, Stripe purchases will not work - we can't commit real secrets!
+To test Stripe functionality, either visit the live Heroku-deployed app, or reach out to our team to get the Stripe secret key.

 ## Tech Stack Description

 Roshambo is built using Django and React.
 Django incorporates Django Channels, and the Django Rest Framework.
 React utilizes React Bootstrap.

+#### Frontend Main Packages

+1. `react-bootstrap` for the main frontend developement
+2. `react-redux` for state management.
+3. `formik` for user form constructions.
+4. `font-awesome` for basic icons and logos on the website.
+5. `yup` for user input validation.

+#### Backend Main Packages

+1. `django` for the primary backend service.
+2. `django rest framework` for RESTful resources.
+3. `django channels` for matchmaking and websocket communications.

+#### Summary

-Refer to `backend/requirements.txt` for specific packages used in the backend, and to `package.json` for specific packages used in the frontend.
+Refer to `backend/requirements.txt` for specific packages used in the backend, and to `frontend/package.json` for specific packages used in the frontend.